Ph.D., Zoology, University of California, Davis (1987)

 National Science Foundation Program in Population and Community Ecology "SG: RUI: Pollinator competition and plant competition as mechanisms for evolutionary diversification in two hummingbird-pollinated plants of the Caribbean" (2014).

 National Science Foundation Program in Ecology “RUI: Coevolutionary convergence and displacement across a geographic mosaic: Hummingbirds and heliconias of the Lesser Antilles” (2006).

 Smithsonian Institution Senior Fellowship.
 For phylogenetic and geographic analyses of floral dimorphism in Caribbean Heliconia species and sexual dimorphisms in Caribbean hummingbirds.
 (2006).

 National Science Foundation Program in Animal Behavior “RUI: Evaluating mechanisms of natural and sexual selection for the maintenance of sexual dimorphism: experiments on a rain forest hummingbird” (2000).

 Science Editor, The Hummingbird Connection (The Hummingbird Society)

 Panel Member, National Science Foundation

 Research Associate, National Museum of Natural History, Smithsonian Institution

-See also: Selected Publications
+See also: Publications